Danilo Restivo: Meeting Restivo

 On 12 September, the day of her disappearance, Claps and her friend Eliana De Cillis left the Claps residence, with the plan for the pair to go to mass at the Chiesa della Trinità.
 Instead of going to mass, Claps met with Restivo.
 Claps felt bad for Restivo and despite being hesitant, Claps had "begged" her close friend De Cillis, to accompany her for support.
 They went to meet Restivo at the church, arriving at approximately 11:30 a.m., just as Mass had ended.
 When she did not return home, Claps' elder brother, Gildo, telephoned Restivo's family residence and was told that Restivo was out of town due to university tests and had no knowledge of Claps's whereabouts.

-At lunch the day Claps disappeared at the Restivo family home, Giovanni Motta, the then-fiancé of Restivo's sister, found that Restivo appeared "agitated", asking to be taken to the hospital.
+At lunch the day Claps disappeared at the Restivo family home, Giovanni Motta, the then-boyfriend of Restivo's sister, found that Restivo appeared "agitated", asking to be taken to the hospital.
 Motta noticed that Restivo was "very sweaty" and had a "hasty step", asking Motta to accompany him to hospital for a small cut between his first finger and thumb, measuring approximately a centimetre.
 Restivo told Motta that he had cut his hand falling over on an escalator.
 Giovanni stated that Restivo's jacket looked very dirty and soaked with blood.
 After returning from hospital, Motta noticed that Restivo had changed his clothes, that appeared soaked, despite it being a sunny day.
 Motta was unsure whether Restivo's clothes were wet from sweat or "another source".
 Meanwhile, when Gildo went to the church, he discovered the priest in charge, Domenico Sabia (known as Don Mimì), had suddenly left for some days, taking with him the only key giving access to the upper storey of the church building.
 Sabia later opposed police searching the church.
 After Claps had gone missing, Sabia closed the church and went on an extended retreat.